microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-i2c-client2-mplab-mcc/README.md

 ## Demo Operation

-To know about the demo operation, refer GitHub code example [UART-I2C Bridge and I2C Host Implementation using PIC16F15244 Microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-and-i2c-host-mplab-mcc)
+To know about the demo operation, refer to the GitHub code example [UART-I2C Bridge and I2C Host Implementation using PIC16F15244 Microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-and-i2c-host-mplab-mcc)